HEP-FCC/EventProducer/README.md

 # EventProducer

-This package is used to centrally produced events for FCC-hh studies at center of mass energy of 100TeV.
+This package is used to centrally produced events for FCC-hh, HE-LHC at a center of mass of 100 and 27TeV respectively.
+Any other future collider can also be supported by this framework.
-It can also be used to run HE-LHC studies using specific options.
 In order to use it, please get in contact with clement.helsens@cern.ch as running this package requieres specific rights.

 []() Clone and initialisation